azepecki/fin-libs/README.md

 ## Overview

 Python library that exposes tools for financial analytics.
-This includs functions to:
+This includes functions to:
 - calculate simple and compound interest
 - compound annual growth rate
 - weighted average